-- In addition to the CAPTCHA Code, an additional security question is asked randomly after the passenger details input page, which is related to user’s personal information like the user name, mobile number, email etc.
+- In addition to the CAPTCHA Code, an additional security question is asked randomly after the passenger details input page, which is related to the user’s personal information like the user name, mobile number, email, etc.

-- Regardless of the number of passengers, only 25 seconds are provided for filling the details of the passengers in the passengers detail form.
+- Regardless of the number of passengers, only 25 seconds are provided for filling the details of the passengers in the passenger’s detailed form.

-- To carry out payment, a minimum time check is set at 10 seconds and a minimum input time has been set at 5 seconds for different input page.
+- To carry out payment, a minimum time check is set at 10 seconds and a minimum input time has been set at 5 seconds for different input pages.

 - According to the new Tatkal booking rules, Ticket agents are not permitted to book tickets from 08:00 am to 08:30 am, 10:00 am to 10:30 am at the time of AC Tatkal booking, and from 11:00 am to 11:30 am at the time of Sleeper Tatkal.

-These are some the tatkal booking rules which are recently changed by irctc.
+These are some of the tatkal booking rules which are recently changed by IRCTC.

-Now Let’s see what are those 6 situation when you can ask for the refund of your money :
+Now Let’s see what are those 6 situations when you can ask for the refund of your money :